IKAMOworkshop/IKAMOworkshop/README.md

 # Hello There

 I'm Jeremy Chang!
-I am a creative developer (well, at least aspiring) focusing on front-end development and WebGL.
+I am a creative developer focusing on front-end development and WebGL.
-I'm very interested in building immersive experience with visual and motion.
+I'm very interested in building immersive digital experiences using visuals and motion.